-Though the programme’s popularity has endured throughout its 15 years of existence, so familiar and repetitive have these hitches become – surprise pregnancies, losses of employment, refusals of planning permission and so on – that a drinking game has evolved around them.
+Though the programme’s popularity has endured throughout its 15 years of existence, so familiar and repetitive have these hitches become – surprise pregnancies, losses of employment, refusals of planning permission and so on – that a has evolved around them.

 Player of the game take a drink when, for instance, participants are forced to spend Christmas in a caravan when work over-runs, or suppliers come up with bespoke fittings that don’t fit.

 ‘There are all kinds of rules,’ says the show’s host, Kevin McCloud; ‘like every time I use the word “bespoke” it’s a double shot …’.
 McCloud has admitted in the press that, ‘we actually wrote an entire programme around the drinking … one of the programmes is deliberately designed to get people as drunk as possible.’
 Despite the vicissitudes endured by the show’s participants, each episode follows a formulaic arc in which repeated setbacks finally lead to a triumphant ending when the build is finally completed, and the grateful family can take up occupation to the accompaniment of tinkly, upbeat music and swooping crane shots (by which time players of the drinking game are no doubt comatose).